timsmsmsm/easytrack/README.md

 ### Parameter tuning Widget

-To optimise your own tracking parameters specific to your dataset, you require to provide some ground-truth data with cells segmented and tracked.
+To optimise your own tracking parameters specific to your dataset, you are required to provide some ground-truth data with cells segmented and tracked.
 You will select this dataset as "Ground Truth Layer" in the `Parameter tuning` widget.
 As a first trial, we recommend using a small subset of your data (e.g., 10-20 frames) with a few cells tracked (e.g., 5-10 cells).